LEAD: Learn, Envision, and Ascend for Development 2022-23

-LEAD is Ashoka University’s Career Programme focusing on career development through enriching internships and other engagement opportunities.
-LEAD envisions to take the benefits of a Liberal Arts and Sciences education to various industries and in turn, ensure that students get an exposure beyond the classroom.
-The programme aims to further collaborate with organisations through various Internship/Project models outlined to help students enhance their diverse skill set.
+LEAD is Ashoka University’s Internship Program focusing on career development through prestigious internships and other engagement opportunities.
+LEAD envisions a collaborative model of development, highlighting the need for liberal Arts and sciences education in various industries and in turn, ensuring that students get exposure beyond the classroom.
+The program aims to closely work with organisations through various Internship/Project models outlined to help students enhance their diverse skill sets.

 LEAD includes the following modes of engagement:

-Summer Internships are the most popular category that companies subscribe to.
+Summer Internships are the most popular category of internships among students as well as organisations.
 These internships allow students to develop their skills during their summer break, approximately for a duration of 8-12 weeks.
-These internships can either be remote or on-site of the organisation.
-Often, Summer Internships convert to a Pre-Placement Offer upon completion of the internship which students can take up once they have graduated from Ashoka.
+These internships can either be remote or on-site at the organisation.
+Many a time, Summer Internships get converted to a Pre-Placement Offer upon completion of the internship which students can take up once they have graduated from Ashoka.

-The Credit-Based Internship allows undergraduate and masters students to earn academic credits while engaging in an Internship for a six-month period.
-Students gain practical hands-on experience at their internship while also taking part in reflective learning to make meaning of their experience and how it impacts their future career goals.
-Students will develop learning objectives, complete a post-internship reflective assignment, and design an internship learning portfolio demonstrating their internship outcomes under the supervision of a faculty member.
+The Credit-Based Internship allows undergraduates and master’s students (starting from the class of 2022) to earn academic credits while engaging in an Internship for a certain duration.
+Students gain practical hands-on experience at their internship while also taking part in reflective learning to make sense of their experience and how it impacts their future career goals.
+Students develop learning objectives, complete a post-internship reflective assignment, and design an internship learning portfolio demonstrating their internship outcomes.

 YIF Experiential Learning Programme

-Graduate Internships are envisioned as a professional commitment that allow students to join as full-time interns for a period of 6-12 months after completing their Undergraduate and Postgraduate programmes.
+Graduate Internships are envisioned as a professional commitment that allows students to join as full-time interns after completing their Undergraduate and Postgraduate programs.
 It provides students with an opportunity to explore a specific industry of their choice and develop relevant skills.
 The internship serves as a foundation, or training period, leading to professional employment.

-Live projects are a special category of engagement that involve research projects for a short span of time.
-These projects are usually undertaken by students in collaboration with an organisation or independent researcher.
-Students dedicate stipulated hours per week (usually 10-20 hours) and submit their deliverables by end of the project.
-These projects are offered throughout the year and their duration is decided as per the feasibility of the researcher, faculty, Project Manager, and student.
+Live projects are a special category of engagement that involves research projects for a short span of time.
+These projects are usually undertaken by students in collaboration with an organisation or an independent researcher.
+Students dedicate stipulated hours per week (usually 8-12 hours) and submit their deliverables by the end of the project.
+These projects are offered throughout the year and their duration is decided as per the feasibility of the researcher, faculty, project manager, and student.

-Winter Internships provides students with an unparalleled opportunity as they engage themselves in small projects full-time during the month of December and January.
+Winter Internships provide students with an unparalleled opportunity to expand their horizons as they engage themselves in small projects (full-time) during the months of December and January.
 Students are encouraged to explore diverse opportunities and refresh their practical knowledge.
-Since the period of engagement is comparatively shorter, we encourage organizations to offer winter internships to start an engagement with Ashoka University.
-This helps organizations understand the diverse skill sets our students have to offer.
+Since the period of engagement is comparatively shorter, we encourage organizations to make an early offer for winter internships and start an engagement with Ashoka University.
+This helps organizations understand the talent pool at Ashoka.